 Javier Zuniga is a sole practitioner in Boca Raton.
 His practice, Zuniga Law, P.A., is focused in bankruptcy, foreclosure defense, consumer defense and immigration.
 Before being a lawyer, Mr. Zuniga worked in upper management of a large non-profit organization assisting distressed consumers with debt problems.

 Mr. Zuniga received his B.S. degree (Paralegal Studies) and his J.D. from Nova Southeastern University.
 He is admitted to practice in Florida and the U.S. District Court, Southern District of Florida.

 Mr. Zuniga is a member of the Board of Directors of the Palm Beach County Hispanic Bar Association.
 He is bilingual and a legal columnist in three Spanish publications in the tri-county area: Diario Golazo, Minutos360 & Momentos360.

-Mr. Zuniga teaches Bankruptcy and Immigration in the Legal Assistant Program
+Mr. Zuniga teaches Bankruptcy and Immigration in the Paralegal Program

 Harry Winderman focuses his practice primarily in the areas of commercial transactions, securities, commercial litigation and real estate development.
 He is also an Adjunct Professor at Florida Atlantic University in Boca Raton, Florida where he teaches taxation, entrepreneurship, real estate principles and law and forensic accounting.